Prospective AES Recipients Frequently Asked Questions

 No, we only review first-time-in-college freshman applicants who are admitted for fall terms.

 The cash stipend can be used to help defray the costs of a meal plan, books, supplies, and other expenses.
 The AES Program does not require documentation showing how the stipend was spent.

 Students receiving any level of AES award qualify for in-state tuition and fee charges, regardless of their resident status.
-Per IRS Revenue Code 117, visa holders not eligible for work authorization may not receive the cash stipend, as it is considered taxable income.

 Any third-party, non-tuition specific scholarships in your name submitted to the Office of Financial Aid will be reimbursed to you once any UT Dallas charges not covered by the AES award are deducted.
 Third-party scholarships that are tuition specific can only be applied toward tuition and fees and will be applied in lieu of your AES tuition funds.
 Since third-party scholarships can vary significantly and possibly conflict with the AES offer, students are encouraged to address questions regarding third-party scholarships to: FAScholarships@utdallas.edu.

 Texas Tomorrow Fund and most pre-paid college savings plans can be applied along with AES towards the cost of attendance.
 A refund will be issued at the lower rate of the pre-paid tuition plan.
 For more information about pre-paid college savings plans, please contact the Bursar’s Office.